MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/mbstowcs-mbstowcs-l.md

      Get the required size in characters, and allocate enough space. */

     requiredSize = mbstowcs(NULL, pmbhello, 0); // C4996
-    /* Add one to leave room for the NULL terminator */ pwc = (wchar_t *)malloc( (requiredSize + 1) * sizeof( wchar_t ));
+    /* Add one to leave room for the null terminator */ pwc = (wchar_t *)malloc( (requiredSize + 1) * sizeof( wchar_t ));
     if (! pwc)
     {